 The CAGS-ProQuest Distinguished Dissertation Award recognizes Canadian doctoral dissertations that make unusually significant and original contributions to their academic field.
 They were established in 1994 and are presented annually by the Canadian Association for Graduate Studies (CAGS), with sponsorship support provided by ProQuest.

 There are two awards: one for engineering, medical sciences and natural sciences; and one for fine arts, humanities and social sciences.
-Winners of this award will be granted a $1,500 cash prize, a certificate of recognition, and an opportunity to attend the 60th Annual CAGS Conference, to be held in hybrid format in November 2022.
+Winners of this award will be granted a $1,500 cash prize, a certificate of recognition, and an opportunity to attend the 61st Annual CAGS Conference, to be held in Victoria, BC in November 2023.

 - A dissertation in any discipline in engineering, medical sciences and natural sciences completed and accepted by the Faculty of Graduate and Postdoctoral Studies between 1 January 2023 and 31 December 2023.